This topic describes how to define the multicast addresses for the IP senders.

 3. Click on Trigger Event beside the Assign all multicast (Use Custom Ranges) field to push all of the addresses to the IP senders.
 The screenshots below show the steps.

-Option 3: Using Manual Assign
+Option 3: Manual Assign

 If you wish to define each multicast IP address manually, then this must be done by opening the individual IP Senders for each SDI input.